rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 docs_rs_build --strict
 ```

-Cargo and rustdoc build output is streamed live.
-When the release completes, a
+Cargo and rustdoc build output is streamed live to stderr.
+When the release
-table shows HTML, JSON, and coverage status/duration for each target, totals,
+completes, a table on stdout shows HTML, JSON, and coverage status/duration for
-full build duration, and sandbox peak memory.
-Failed steps include their
+each target, totals, full build duration, and sandbox peak memory.
+Displayed
-captured logs.
-Lockfile-regeneration failures also include their captured logs.
+durations are rounded to milliseconds.
+Errors and captured logs for failed
+steps, including lockfile-regeneration failures, are written to stderr.
 Coverage is shown as skipped for additional targets.
 Setup and release-fetch
 errors return early with an error instead of the summary table.
 Packaging output
-is streamed live too.
+is streamed live to stderr too.

 ## Workspace and generated files